-If you are in a position of authority you need to be sensitive to that and not abuse your power.
 If a colleague makes it clear that faith discussions are unwelcome, you should not pursue them, nor should you treat that individual unfavourably as a result of their stance.
+If you are in a position of authority you must not abuse that power.
+Always check that a person is happy to engage in/continue with a conversation about your faith.
 Reassure them periodically that it is fine for them to end the conversation when and if they want to.
-If someone is clearly not enjoying the conversation, express appreciation and then change the subject.